 Ultimately, the Grand Finale event will be held on April 11th, 2020 @ the Araromi Youth Development Center Stadium, Gbagada, Lagos State of Nigeria.

 To participate in the Nigeria’s round of the eating contest a two thousand naira cash only entry fee is required.
 Visit any branch of the United Bank for Africa, UBA, in your community and pay the above-mentioned amount of one thousand naira into the following account number:

 SORT CODE: 033153827

-After you have made a payment of one thousand naira, please, take a picture or snap of your teller receipt, write your full name boldly, and text them to us on +234-817-019-4915 to complete registration.
+After you have made a payment of two thousand naira, please, take a picture or snap of your teller receipt, write your full name boldly, and text them to us on +234-817-019-4915 & +234-903-023-0597 to complete registration.
 And then, hold on to your original teller receipt given to you from the bank, as this will serve as your ticket to the event.

-Or, better yet, if you wish to pay with your Debit card or Visa/Master credit card, press the REGISTRATION button on this Website, fill in the information, and pay a fee of #1000 (one thousand naira) or its equivalent of $5 (five dollars).
+Or, better yet, if you wish to pay with your Debit card or Visa/Master credit card, press the REGISTRATION button on this Website, fill in the information, and pay a fee of #2000 (two thousand naira) or its equivalent of $5 (five dollars).

 3-million naira; championship trophy; championship belt, and a chance to represent Nigeria at the New York City’s annual 4th of July hot dog contest.

 1.5-million naira, and 2nd place trophy.

 ***And tons of beautiful consolation prizes to be won by the other participating contestants in the Grand Finale.***